Welcome to Queen's! New Student Guide to the Library at Queen's

-The University Library comprise of three main branches all within a mile or so of each other: the McClay Library on the Main Campus, the Biomedical Library in the MBC Building beside Belfast City Hospital and, the Medical Library on the site of the Royal Victoria Hospital.
+The University Library comprise of three main branches all within a mile or so of each other: the McClay Library (location of Special Collections & Archives) on the Main Campus, the Biomedical Library in the MBC Building beside Belfast City Hospital and, the Medical Library on the site of the Royal Victoria Hospital.

 For students visiting the Medical Library: a free bus runs from the Belfast City Hospital to the Royal Victoria site – just show your student card to the driver.